ProgramCrafter/salsa-iwj-otter/README.md

    the web framework I am using.
 The next version of Rocket (0.5.x), which is in development, will not need Nightly, but it will also be a serious compatibility break.
 The existing Rocket (0.4.x) will almost certainly never be ported to Stable Rust.
+When Rocket 0.5.x is out, porting Otter to it will go on my list - but it won't be trivial.
 Sorry.

  * The many dependencies of Otter